Tochemey/goakt/docs/actor/lifecycle.md

 - **Spawn** — Creates the actor, registers it, calls `PreStart`, and starts the mailbox dispatch loop.
 - **Stop** — Sends a stop signal.
 The actor finishes current work, runs `PostStop`, and is removed from the tree.

 When a parent stops, all children stop first (depth-first).
-The framework ensures deterministic cleanup order.
+The order among descendants is not guaranteed.

 ## Lifecycle hooks (Actor interface)